10 Best High Quality Industrials Stocks for December 2025

 Risk Factors

-• Cyclical nature of construction and mining industries
+• Cyclical exposure to construction and mining activity

 Stock #3: Eaton Corporation plc (ETN)